cvat-ai/cvat/site/content/en/docs/api_sdk/sdk/developer-guide.md

   default `<api>/<object>_<method>`.

 - Server operations have different types for input and output values.
-  While it can be expected that an endopint with POST/PUT methods available (like `create` or `partial_update`) has the same type for input and output (because it looks natural), it also leads to the situation, in which there are lots of read-/write-only fields, and it becomes hard for understanding.
+  While it can be expected that an endpoint with POST/PUT methods available (like `create` or `partial_update`) has the same type for input and output (because it looks natural), it also leads to the situation, in which there are lots of read-/write-only fields, and it becomes hard for understanding.